JialunC/Udacity-Data-Engineering/README.md

 This project is developed based on [san089/Udacity-Data-Engineering-Projects](https://github.com/san089/Udacity-Data-Engineering-Projects).

-In order to make it easier to setup and run, I dockerize Jupyter, Postgres, Cassandra, so you can have an isolated playground environment.
+For project 1 and 2, in order to make it easier to setup and run, I dockerize Jupyter, Postgres, Cassandra, so you can have an isolated playground environment.

 ## To start